AdobeDocs/experience-manager-64.en/help/screens/aem-screens-introduction.md

 ### Related Resources {#related-resources}

-View [Understanding AEM Screens](screens-concepts-feature-video-understand.html), as an additional resource including videos to introduce different areas of an AEM Screens project.
+View <!-- FAIL [Understanding AEM Screens](screens-concepts-feature-video-understand.html),--> as an additional resource including videos to introduce different areas of an AEM Screens project.